 Central Iowa Broadband Internet Survey

 The Broadband Internet Survey results will help regional leaders identify and address current gaps in availability, speed/performance, reliability and affordability.
 This survey will help policymakers and providers better understand where gaps exist, and therefore provide them with opportunities to consider additional funding mechanisms.
-There are two separate survey links: one for residential households and one for businesses.
+There were two separate surveys: one for residential households and one for businesses.

 - broadband internet availability and consumer experience to identify gaps that need to be addressed.

 - whether broadband internet is available at a particular address.

 - other limiting factors such as reliability and affordability.

 The business survey measured: